fcortesbio/pynumbers/README.md

 ## How to Use

 1. Clone the repository.
+2. Ensure Python is installed, and set up a virtual environment if necessary.
-2. Run the `fibonacci.py` file to see the Fibonacci implementations and their performance comparisons.
+3. Run the `fibonacci.py` file to see the Fibonacci implementations and performance benchmarks.
-3. Use the `timer` decorator from `measure.py` to measure the execution time of your own functions.
+4. Use the `timer` decorator from `measure.py` to measure the execution time of your own functions.

 ## Contributing